Why should I take this course?

 There are no formal entry requirements to access this course.

 All applicants will be invited to an interview and assessment session.
 The assessment will give us an indication of your current level and learning needs.
+We will then discuss the most appropriate level of course to meet your needs.

 Gaining this qualification will improve your competence in: